-A production artist takes the assignment and recreates it as demonstrated or required exactly as proposed.
-Technical design elements such as proximity, line, etc may be followed, but the production artist is limited to and by the technical requirements of the piece.
-No creative processes are used and no decisions or risk are taken.
+The Production Artist takes the assignment and recreates it as demonstrated or exactly as proposed.
+Technical design elements such as proximity, line, etc may be followed, but the Production Artist is limited to and by the technical requirements of the piece.
+No creative processes are used and no decisions or risk(s) are taken.
 This level reaches a professional level that visually and technically equal the requirements of the assignment.